 - Through early 2025, containerized car imports are unlikely to return to the peak levels of May-June 2023. - January is typically a month of sharp seasonal declines.
-Imports will likely stay relatively low until a seasonal rebound in the fourth quarter.
+Quarterly imports in 2024 will likely remain relatively low until a seasonal rebound in the fourth quarter.
 Overall, 2024 imports are projected to fall compared with 2023.

 - Total seaborne import volumes contracted 7% between 2019 and 2022.
 Over the same period, containerized car imports surged 128%, as containerization rates rose from 4% in 2019 to 9% in 2022. - In 2023, containerization grew further, to 15%, the main reason that containerized imports increased 96%, about four times as fast as total seaborne car imports.
 Imports from South Korea contributed three quarters of this growth.
-Containerization is likely to decline from currently high levels.
+However, monthly containerization rates have declined from a peak in March 2023 and will likely drop further in 2024.

-- Containerized car import volumes are more dependent on highly volatile containerization rates than on U.S. demand for cars or production capacity abroad. - The strong demand for cars could be dampened, and the overall car import recovery from the COVIDrelated slump may end, especially if monetary policy relaxation proceeds slowly. - Competition with mostly overland imports from Canada and Mexico could dampen seaborne car imports.
+- Containerized car import volumes are more dependent on highly volatile containerization rates than on U.S. demand for cars or production capacity abroad. - The strong demand for cars could be dampened, and the overall car import recovery from the COVID-related slump may end, especially if monetary policy relaxation proceeds slowly. - Competition with mostly overland imports from Canada and Mexico could dampen seaborne car imports.
 Those countries' share of U.S. imports rose from 40% in 2021 to 44% in 2023.